Optima Foot and Ankle

 Plantar warts usually develop on the weight-bearing areas of your feet, making even simple tasks like walking the dog or climbing a flight of stairs painful.
 Fortunately, with prompt attention, they’re also easy to treat and resolve.
-At Optima Foot and Ankle, with two convenient locations in Redmond and Bend, Oregon, expert podiatrist Laura Schweger, DPM, regularly works with men, women, and children to address plantar warts.
+At Optima Foot and Ankle, with the convenient locations in Bend, Oregon, and Redmond, Oregon, expert podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, regularly work with men, women, and children to address plantar warts.
 To request your appointment today, call the office nearest you or book online.

 Plantar warts are small, skin-colored bumps that usually develop on the heels and balls of your feet.
 They’re caused by a strain of the human papillomavirus (HPV) and develop when the virus breaks through cuts, scrapes, or fissures in your skin.

 Anyone can develop plantar warts, but they’re especially common in children and adolescents.
 You’re also at a higher risk if you have a chronic condition like diabetes, or you walk around barefoot in public facilities like locker rooms or swimming pools.